 5. Deus Ex Machina

-This badass cafe in Harajuku found it’s home in the same building that houses an array of mismatched items—from an art gallery to motorcycles, from clothing to surfboards.
+This badass cafe in Asakusa houses an array of mismatched insta-worthy items from a motorcycles, to clothing and surfboards.

 Although it’s a hidden-away cafe in the backstreets of Omotesando, this cafe seems to be speedily gaining popularity among coffee lovers in Tokyo.